T

 Insider tips

-• Consider purchasing a Riga Pass for free public transport and discounts on attractions.
+• Purchase a Riga Pass for free public transport and discounts on attractions.

-• Learn a few basic Latvian phrases; it's appreciated by locals.
+• Learn a few basic Latvian phrases; locals appreciate the effort.

 Packing highlights